MahadiNiom/FlaskOrder/README.md

 Now you can sign in using "youremail@any.any" and place an order.

-Your order information will be saved in "order" table.
+Your order information will be saved in "order" table of instance/database.db file.